 She concludes that comics are another medium or genre, which can be used as instructional units.

-Other recent studies have also confirmed that comics are a stronger learning tool than text books, if they are appropriately designed.
+Other recent studies have also confirmed that comic books are a stronger learning tool than text books, if they are appropriately designed.
 (Also read Mike Parkinson’s article The Power of Visual Communication at www.billiondollargraphics.com)

 Says Corey Blake, author at Robot 6@comicbook resources, “These studies should also be a strong signal to educators across the board that teaching through comics in schools is the right way to go.
 Comics combine story and information simultaneously, more ably and seamlessly, than almost any other medium.”

-Back home, the Amar Chitra Katha and their clones are doing a good job of not only highlighting mythological stories, but are also bringing out comics about illustrious personalities (like our freedom fighters).
+Comics can be used as a powerful learning tool and aids the education process if used properly.
+In India, the Amar Chitra Katha and their clones are doing a good job of not only highlighting mythological stories but are also bringing out comics about illustrious personalities (like our freedom fighters).
 Another independent publisher from Chennai is bringing out biographical comics on musicians.
 Many of these comics are also brought out in other Indian languages.
 Such comics, unlike the pure-play, entertainment ones, are popular with children and face fewer barriers in terms of parent purchases, because they provide a direct connect to our roots.

 Dhanraj Chaudhary, a Delhi-based software engineer and comic book buff, says, “I became interested in the sciences as a child when I read Fantastic Four comics.
 Granted that the science content in the books was inane, but it still got me interested in the subject."